Mother Milk Storage Bags: Safety Guideline to Store and Thaw Breast Milk

 Labeling and Measurement Areas

 Clear write-on labels let you track expression date, time, and volume using a permanent marker.
 Adding your baby’s name is helpful for daycare or shared care settings.
-Accurate measurement markings help monitor feeding amounts, though keep in mind markings on flexible bags are approximate.
+Accurate measurement markings help monitor feeding amounts.

 Temperature Resistance and Safety Indicators